-4.7.1.3 Waste Water Capacity and Demand
+4.7.1.3 Wastewater Capacity and Demand

-Gorey Town and Environs is currently served by the Gorey Wastewater Treatment Plant (WWTP) and the Courtown WWTP.
-The combined design capacity of both treatment plants is 16,500 PE with a current combined load of 17,708 PE and therefore demand/load exceeds current capacities.
+Gorey Town and Environs was previously served by two wastewater treatment plants: the Gorey WWTP and the Courtown WWTP.
+The combined design capacity of both treatment plants was 16,500 PE with a combined load of 18,548 PE and therefore exceeded available demand/load capacities.